Thermal quench of a dynamical QCD model in an external electric field: Time dependent current

 \section{Time dependent current}

-In this section, we are going to investigate the dynamical response of the holographic QCD model to an external time dependent electric current.
-In this phenomenon, the system experiences a time dependent energy injection, which gives rise to a time dependent current flow in the boundary theory.
-The initial state is at a finite temperature, and after the quilibration time, the system relaxes into a final steady state corresponding to the final amount of the electric field.
-From the Lagrangian \ref{Lag} and using the gauge choice $A_z=0$, the equation of motion for the gauge field $A_x$ at finite temperature is obtained as,
+In this section, we are going to investigate the dynamical response of the holographic QCD model to an external time-dependent electric field.
+In this phenomenon, the system experiences a time-dependent energy injection, which gives rise to a time-dependent current flow $j(t)$ in the boundary theory.
+The initial state is at a finite temperature and after a while, the system relaxes into the final steady state current $j_0$ corresponding to the final amount of the electric field.
+For this purpose, we use the equilibration time as a time scales.

+The equilibration time, $t_{eq}$, which is defined as the first time that the time-dependent response (which is the electric current in our case) reaches its final stationary value with $5\%$ uncertainty and remains within this regime afterward \cite{Buchel:2012gw}.
+Using this time scale enables us to find out how the energy injection rate affects the system evolution and relaxation as it depends on the quench speed.
+Here, we use the following time-dependent error parameter,